Falklands '82: Background and release

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in November 1981.
-The company was known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Bismarck and Battle of Britain.
-The company had a partnership with French video game developer ERE Informatique and published localised versions of their products to the United Kingdom.
-The Strategic Wargames series was conceptualised in 1984 by software designer Alan Steel; during development of these titles, Steel would often research the upcoming game's topic and pass on his findings to associates in Coventry and London.
-In 1983, the company was recognised as "one of the top software houses" in the United Kingdom, and was a finalist for BBC Radio 4's New Business Enterprise Award.

 During development of both games, Cockayne and Mays obtained statistics for both the Cold War and Falklands War from NATO and the Soviet embassy in London.
 In an interview with Your Computer magazine, Richard Cockayne stated that both Theatre Europe and Falklands '82 received heavy criticism from the Campaign for Nuclear Disarmament and The Sun newspaper, respectively.
 An editor from The Sunday Press suggested that Falklands '82 was "distasteful" because of the game's possibility of an Argentine victory.
 The game was planned for an Amstrad CPC port, but was never released for that computer.
 In Spanish markets, the game was released as Malvinas '82, the Spanish name for the Falkland Islands.

-In 1986, Cockayne decided to alter products for release on 16-bit consoles, since smaller 8-bit consoles, such as the ZX Spectrum, lacked the processing power for larger strategy games.
-The decision was falsely interpreted by video game journalist Phillipa Irving as "pulling out" from the Spectrum market.
-Following years of successful sales throughout the mid-1980s, Personal Software Services experienced financial difficulties, and Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed due to debt.